karastojko/mailio/README.md

 them.
 Boost must be built with the OpenSSL support.
 If it cannot be found in the path, set the path explicitly via `library-path` and `include` parameters of
 `b2` script (after `bootstrap` finishes).
 Both static and dynamic libraries should be built in the `build` directory.
 If one wants to specify non-default installation directory say `/opt/mailio`, then use the CMake option `-DCMAKE_INSTALL_PREFIX`.
 Other available options are `MAILIO_BUILD_SHARED_LIBRARY`
-(by default is on, if turned off then the static library is built), `MAILIO_BUILD_DOCUMENTATION` (if Doxygen documentation is generated, by default is on) and `MAILIO_BUILD_EXAMPLES` (if examples are built, by default is on).
+(by default is off, if turned on then the shared library is built), `MAILIO_BUILD_DOCUMENTATION` (if Doxygen documentation is generated, by default is on) and `MAILIO_BUILD_EXAMPLES` (if examples are built, by default is on).